Yedelo/YedelMod/README.md

 Versions 1.2.0+ require the Hypixel Mod API which can be found [here](https://modrinth.com/mod/hypixel-mod-api).
 If you do not have the mod, a popup window will appear with instructions to install it.

-Use /yedel (/yedelmod) or the config button in the mod menu for settings and more info.
+Use /yedel (/yedelmod) for settings and more info.

 Use /yedel update or the check for update button in the settings menu to check for updates on Modrinth or GitHub.